EnkiduGilgamesh/C-Tutorial/0_Hello/README.md

 Thirdly, in the end of the function, we must return something matching the function type we define in the beginning.
 In addition, if a function executes to a line with something returned, the function will be ended, that is to say, what you write after the 'return' line will never be useless.

+Forthly, we divide orders in a function  with `;`.

 Finally, the line wrapped by `/*` in the beginning and `*/` in the end is called comment, which will not be contained in our program, and we can use it to help our code more readable.
+In addition we can use `//` in the beginning to comment a single line.